dslatt/nso-icon-tool/readme.md

 > [!IMPORTANT]
 > You must download the NSO Icon Cache from the settings page before they will be available.
 They aren't shipped with the application.

 - NSO Icon components are (usually) split into 3 parts: a frame, a character, and a background.
-Use the related button from the main page to browse the available icon parts (e.g. `Select Frame` lets your browse available frames).
+Use the related button from the main page to browse the available icon parts (e.g. `Frame` lets your browse available frames).
 -  Once you've created the icon, use `Apply to User` and it will be automatically applied to the selected user.
 This change won't be immediately visible everywhere on the switch; just how it works.